akiru-brew/Vader-Juice/Readme.md

 ![mash](mash.jpg)

 And thats where the second mistake happened.
-As the malt pipe was so fun for the first mash, I didn't put the top plate in place.
+As the malt pipe was so full for the first mash, I didn't put the top plate in place.
 This resulted in grain falling to under the pipe, and blocking the filter at the bottom making the pump struggle to move the fluid.
-In fact it got so bad that the pump actually started sucking liquid in reverse, also bring some grain with it and blocking the plumbing completely.
+In fact it got so bad that the pump actually started sucking liquid in reverse, also bringing some grain with it and blocking the plumbing completely.
 Suffice to say, I am now well versed in brewzilla disassembly.

 ![repair](repair.jpg)